k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 The TDM APIDOC describes all the Web-Services in the Fabric project including the TDM Web-Services imported from the TDM Library.

-Following steps should be following if a new APIDOC should be generated to include project custom APIs:
+The below steps should be followed if a new APIDOC should be generated to include project custom APIs:

 1. Import from the updated TDM library the following objects: